hobocode/hellberg/README.md

 * If no Wikipedia page exists / was found for your destination, things will fail.
 * Phrasing of generated hints might be a bit off at times, grammatically.
 * Figuring out the destination when you supplied it to the app yourself isn't all that exciting, so the hints will be pretty much useless in that case.
+* Works best (only?) in Google Chrome at the moment.

 Logo and graphics created by [Carl Hagerling](http://hagerling.se/).